Participate in Research

 STK-001 is part of a new technology called TANGO that Stoke Therapeutics is leveraging to treat haploinsufficiencies like Dravet syndrome.
 If you would like to find out more about the science behind this approach, you can read this TANGO explainer provided by Stoke Therapeutics.

-The Skyline Study is a Phase 3 clinical research study of an investigational medication for children, teens, and young adults, ages 2 to 21, diagnosed with Dravet syndrome.
+Takeda is sponsoring the Skyline Study, a Phase 3 clinical research study of an investigational medication for children, teens, and young adults, ages 2 to 21, diagnosed with Dravet syndrome.
 The investigational medication, soticlestat, works differently than currently approved medications and is being tested as an add-on therapy in the clinical research study.
 All participants will continue with their standard anti-seizure medication during the study.

 The STARS Study is testing an inhaler containing an investigational drug to see whether it could help people who experience prolonged epileptic seizures (i.e. lasting more than 3 minutes).